Anastasia Pavlyuchenkova: 2014: Two WTA Premier titles

 Pavlyuchenkova began her 2014 season in Brisbane.
 After defeating fellow Russian Alla Kudryavtseva in the opening round, she retired against fifth seed Angelique Kerber with a thigh injury.
 Seeded fourth at the Hobart, she was upset by Alison Riske in the first round in straight sets.
 Pavlyuchenkova was the 29th seed at the Australian Open and defeated Teliana Pereira and Mandy Minella to reach the third round where she lost to eventual semifinalist Agnieszka Radwańska in three sets.

-The following month, she won the sixth and biggest title of her career to date at the Premier-level Paris indoors event.
+The following month, she won the sixth and biggest title of her career to date at the Premier-level Paris Indoors event.
 Despite being unseeded, she overcame Francesca Schiavone in her opener and went on to beat three seeded opponents in Carla Suárez Navarro, Kerber and Maria Sharapova to reach the final where she prevailed over third seed Sara Errani to claim the title.
 It was her first title indoors as well.
-She then suffered an early loss at the Qatar Total Open to Mirjana Lučić-Baroni.
+She then suffered an early loss at the Qatar Ladies Open to Mirjana Lučić-Baroni.
 At the Indian Wells Open, Pavlyuchenkova beat Caroline Garcia in her opening match but was then stopped by wildcard Aleksandra Wozniak in three sets.
 Another early loss ensued, this time to CoCo Vandeweghe in Miami.

 Pavlyuchenkova then defeated Latvia's Diāna Marcinkēviča in the first round of the Stuttgart Grand Prix before falling to two-time defending champion Sharapova in the following round in straight sets.
 At the Madrid Open, she defeated María Teresa Torró Flor and sixth seed Jelena Janković to reach the round of 16 where she lost to Ana Ivanovic.
 The following week in Rome, she drew qualifier Belinda Bencic in the opening round and lost to the Swiss in three sets.
 Pavlyuchenkova was the 24th seed at the French Open and survived her opening clash against veteran Kimiko Date-Krumm in the first round but was then forced to retire against Kiki Bertens in following round.
-During the grass-court swing, Pavlyuchenkova upset top seed Radwańska in the first round of Eastbourne but then lost to compatriot Ekaterina Makarova in the following round in straight sets.
+During the grass-court swing, Pavlyuchenkova upset top seed Radwańska in the first round of Eastbourne but then lost to compatriot Ekaterina Makarova in the following round, in straight sets.
 She then dropped her opening match at the Wimbledon Championships, for the second year in a row, to Riske.